syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Week number appearance

-You can customize the Week number text style of the Scheduler by using the `WeekNumberStyle` propertyand it allows you to customize the textStyle and the background color in the Week number of the `SfScheduler.`
+You can customize the Week number text style of the Scheduler by using the `WeekNumberStyle` property and it allows you to customize the `textStyle` and the `background` color in the Week number of the `SfScheduler.`

 {% tabs %}
 {% highlight c# %}